barnabycollins/blog/_posts/2023-12-22-how-to-host-nextjs-14.markdown

 Otherwise, you can [create an alias record](https://stackoverflow.com/a/65028375), pointed at the correct CloudFront URL.

+Finally, make sure you've set the asset prefix on your Next.js function to use the correct path.
+This is briefly explained at the start of the static assets section above - but, in short, the value you provide should look like `https://myfrontend.com/content/[commit-hash]`.

 Once all this is configured and deployed, your frontend should be working!
 The last thing you might want to do is set up a serverless function or cronjob that